jalexstark/heptodes/zebraix/doc/src/background/RatQuad.md

 f'(1) = \frac{2w_B}{w_C}(p_3-p_m) \label{Eq08}
 $$

-So both forms of spline have readily explicable path directions at the end points.
-Cubic splines have a velocity interpretation that is somewhat understandable, but the three weights in the RQS expression are not very helpful.
+So both forms of curve have readily explicable path directions at the end points.
+Cubic curves have a velocity interpretation that is somewhat understandable, but the three weights in the RQC expression are not very helpful.

-## Matching spline specification
+## Matching curve specification

-We now proceed to formulate a RQS specification that matches that of cubic splines.
+We now proceed to formulate a RQC specification that matches that of cubic curves.
 We recommend this for consideration as one method for a real software package.

-Our general approach is to narrow cubic splines to those for which $p_m$ exists.
+Our general approach is to narrow cubic curves to those for which $p_m$ exists.
 This is the intersection of the lines from $p_0$ to $p_1$ and $p_3$ to $p_2$.
-We then formulate a four-point specification for RQSs that match the cubic velocities at either end, and that can be identical for parabolas.
+We then formulate a four-point specification for RQCs that match the cubic velocities at either end, and that can be identical for parabolas.
 In a sense
 $p_1$ and $p_2$ subdivide the lines to $p_m$.
 Let us, with this in mind, define proportions $\lambda$ and $\mu$ according to the following.